vanus-labs/docs/content/vanus-connect/connector-guides/sink/snowflake/setup.md

 - **Schema⑤**: This is the name of the schema that contains the Snowflake table.
 - **Username⑥**: This is the username for your Snowflake account.
 - **Password⑦**: This is the password for your Snowflake account.
+- **Table⑧**: Generate a table by specifying the desired name for it, and the table will be set up with the required fields for your event.

 ![snowflake-sink-15](images/snowflake-sink-15.webp)